-A Gateway determination dated 12 November 2024 (Attachment B), which determined that the planning proposal shall not proceed, was issued for the following reasons:
+A Gateway determination dated 12 November 2024 (Attachment B) which determined that the planning proposal shall not proceed was issued for the following reasons:

-The planning proposal is not consistent with the South-East and Tablelands Regional Plan 2036 (Directions 16: "Increase resilience to natural hazards" and 28: "Manage rural lifestyles") and with the draft South East and Tablelands Regional Plan 2041 (Theme 2: "Enhancing sustainable and resilient environments" and Theme 4: "Planning for fit for purpose housing and services") and Section 9.1 Ministerial Directions 1.1 Implementation of Regional Plans and 4.1 Flooding.
-The inconsistencies have not been sufficiently justified.

-- The planning proposal poses an unacceptable risk to future residents/occupants, as well as to emergency services workers, due to the risk associated with isolation of the site due to flooding of Braidwood Road for approximately 23 hours during the 1% AEP flood event and rarer.
-This isolation period is excessive and far exceeds the shelter in place period maximum in the draft State flood policy. - The planning proposal has potential to significantly increase the need for government investment on emergency management services, flood mitigation and emergency response measures.
+- The planning proposal is not consistent with the South-East and Tablelands Regional Plan 2036 (Directions 16: "Increase resilience to natural hazards" and 28: "Manage rural lifestyles") and with the draft South East and Tablelands Regional Plan 2041 (Theme 2: "Enhancing sustainable and resilient environments" and Theme 4: "Planning for fit for purpose housing and services") and Section 9.1 Ministerial Directions 1.1 Implementation of Regional Plans and 4.1 Flooding.
+I am not satisfied the inconsistencies have been adequately justified. - The planning proposal poses an unacceptable risk to future residents/occupants, as well as to emergency services workers, due to the risk associated with isolation of the site due to flooding of Braidwood Road for approximately 23 hours during the 1% AEP flood event and rarer.
+This isolation period is excessive and far exceeds the isolation period maximum in State flood policy. - The planning proposal has potential to significantly increase the need for government investment on emergency management services, flood mitigation and emergency response measures.